pauljainta/linux-page-cache/README.md

 ### Conclusion

 Linux Kernel 6.10 implements efficient memory management mechanisms like VMAs, red-black trees, reverse mapping, and swap management to ensure optimal performance and scalability.
 Understanding these components helps system administrators and developers grasp the nuances of how Linux handles memory, ultimately leading to better system optimization and performance troubleshooting.

+For more detailed information, code examples, and additional visualizations, please refer to the GitHub repository: https://github.com/pauljainta/linux-page-cache